code-distortion/fluent-dotenv/README.md

 $dbCredentials = $fDotEnv->get(['HOST', 'PORT', 'USERNAME', 'PASSWORD']);
 ```

-***NOTE:*** Over time, vlucas/phpdotenv has improved the way it reads values from .env files (eg. multi-line variables).
-The underlying version you have will determine how values in .env files are read.
+> ***NOTE:*** Over time, vlucas/phpdotenv has improved the way it reads values from .env files (eg. multi-line variables).
+The underlying version you have will determine how values in .env files are interpreted.

 ### Filtering